This article explains the relationship between anxiety and restless leg syndrome.

 - Anxiety 101 is a summarized description of anxiety, anxiety disorder, and how to overcome it.

-anxietycentre.com: Information, support, and coaching/counseling/therapy for problematic anxiety and its sensations and symptoms, including Anxiety and Restless Leg Syndrome: Symptoms, Causes, What To Do.
+anxietycentre.com: Information, support, and therapy for anxiety disorder and its symptoms, including Anxiety and Restless Leg Syndrome: Symptoms, Causes, What To Do.

 2. Folk, Jim and Folk, Marilyn.
 “The Stress Response And Anxiety Symptoms.” anxietycentre.com, August 2019.